Jeremiah 1 – The Call of a Reluctant Prophet

 i.
 When God uses a person, He does not erase their personality – He wants to use that person’s sanctified personality.
 “God wanted a man with a very gentle and tender heart for this unrewarding ministry of condemnation.
 Jeremiah’s subsequent career shows that he had this quality in full measure.”
 (Cundall)

 b.
 In the days of Josiah: King Josiah was one of the better kings of Judah, zealous for reform.
-According to 2 Chronicles 34:3, it was in the eighth year of Josiah’s reign that he sought the Lord, and few years later began an aggressive campaign to purify Israel of idolatry and to return to the Lord.
+According to 2 Chronicles 34:3, it was in the eighth year of Josiah’s reign that he sought the LORD, and a few years later began an aggressive campaign to purify Israel of idolatry and to return to the LORD.

 i.
 God called these two giants – both Josiah and Jeremiah – to serve Him and His people at the same time.
 Each supported the other, and though they did not leave behind an enduring transformed Judah, they served God faithfully and removed every excuse Judah might offer for the judgment that eventually came through Babylon.

 c.
 Josiah…Jehoiakim…Zedekiah: In this line of succession of the Kings of Judah, some are left out (Jehoahaz in 2 Chronicles 36:1-2 and Jehoiachin in 2 Chronicles 36:8-9).

 i.
 “Jehoahaz and Jehoiachin were probably omitted in this verse because their reigns were so short, comprising only three months each.”
 (Harrison)

 d.
 Until the carrying away of Jerusalem captive in the fifth month: In fact, portions of this book address the period after the captivity (Jeremiah 44).
 Yet that was only as a postscript to the catastrophic fall of Jerusalem.

 B. The call and preparation of the Prophet Jeremiah.

 Then the word of the LORD came to me, saying: